Coco887/Cocoeo/README.md

 (*your csv file got updated if you run the bot again, notice that the names are persistants and stay through an update.)</br>

-You got an  delegator_info.csv "wallets adresses / names / last time seen / total amount stacked / balance changes"</br>
+Snapshot on delegator_info.csv (wallets adresses / names / last time seen / total amount stacked / balance changes)</br>
-You got an backup of your previous csv on delegator_info.bak</br>
+Backup of your previous snapshot on delegator_info.bak</br>

 --------------------------------------------------------------------------------------------------------